jonase/eastwood/README.md

     $ lein eastwood '{:namespaces [:source-paths]}'

-See the "Usage" section below for more notes on side effects an test code.
+See the "Usage" section below for more notes on side effects in test code.

 Eastwood can only finish linting a file if Clojure itself can compile it.
 It is recommended to use a command like `lein check` to check for compiler errors before running Eastwood.
+Even better, `lein test` will compile files in your source paths and test paths, not merely your source paths as `lein check` does.

 See section "For Eastwood developers" below for instructions on trying out the latest unreleased version of Eastwood.